AndreWal/AndreWal.github.io/content/post/new-publ_December_2019.md

 +++
-title = "New Publication Forthcoming in Electoral Studies" date = 2019-12-10 draft = false
+title = "New Publication Forthcoming in JoP" date = 2019-12-10 draft = false